All Collections

 Follow up with people.

 We get busy.
 We forget things... it just happens.
-If you really want something to happen, just follow up.
+If you want something to happen, follow up.

-Somewhere along the way, we get in our own heads.
+Somewhere along the way, we get in our heads.
 We start making assumptions about the other person.
-Yet, the only thing we really know is that they haven't replied.
+Yet, the only thing we know is that they haven't replied.

 Do you track opens?

 What is Open Tracking exactly?
-The sender includes a tiny, non-visible image in their email that when opened, sends code to the sender saying the email was opened.
+The sender includes a tiny, non-visible image in their email that, when opened, sends a code to the sender saying the email was opened.

-This is a big reason we included device types in Lavender's optional Open Tracking.
-If someone opens from a mobile device and doesn't get back to you, it might make sense to send a follow up that just "bumps" it to the top of their inbox.
+This is why we included device types in Lavender's optional Open Tracking.
+If someone opens from a mobile device and doesn't get back to you, it might make sense to send a follow-up that just "bumps" it to the top of their inbox.

 Ex.
 "Hey John, what did you think of this?"